A Vet Tech Warns Neighborhood Kids About The Dangers Of Keeping Their Dog Off-Leash, Ends Up Getting Screamed At By Their Mother

 Overwhelmingly, commenters were quick to assure OP they weren't in the wrong

-OP was picking up the slack on educating how to properly raise a dog
+OP was picking up the slack in educating how to properly raise a dog

 Ignorance isn't always bliss

-Dogs being off a leash in public is illegal in a lot of places
+Dogs being off-leash in public is illegal in many places

 And anyone could easily call animal control on their pup wandering freely